tinacms/tina.io/content/docs/tina-cloud/schema-migration.md

 ---
 ```

-The responsee would be `categories: []`.
+The response would be `categories: []`.
 If you omit the field entirely:

 ```md
 ---